Saturday, January 7, 2017

 Maine, Oct.
 2016.
 PWM

-Setting up one of the two Narcissus displays prior to
+Setting up one of the two Narcissus displays before

 the Gray Public Library presentation, Oct.
 2016 PWM